Recovery is just a step away

-Overeaters Anonymous is a fellowship of individuals who, through shared experience, strength and hope, are recovering from compulsive eating.
-We welcome everyone who wants to stop eating compulsively.
+We are a community of individuals in recovery from compulsive eating, brought together through shared experience, strength, and hope.
+We welcome anyone who desires to stop eating compulsively.

-In OA you'll find members who are extremely overweight, even morbidly obese, moderately overweight, average weight or underweight.
+In OA you will find members who are extremely heavy, even morbidly obese, moderately overweight, average weight, or underweight.

 The only requirement for OA membership is a desire to stop eating compulsively.